-Securities and money market instruments which do not fulfill the criteria laid down in the above paragraph may be purchased for up to 10 % of the fund assets in total.
+Securities and money market instruments which do not fulfill the criteria laid down in the above paragraph may be purchased for up to 10% of the fund assets in total.

-Units in investment funds (UCITS, UCI) may each amount to up to 10 % of the fund assets - and up to 10 % of the fund assets in total - insofar as these UCITS or UCI do not, for their part, invest more than 10 % of their fund assets in units in other investment funds.
+Units in investment funds (UCITS, UCI) may each amount to up to 20% of the fund assets - and up to the legally permitted limit overall - insofar as these UCITS or UCI do not for their part invest more than 10% of their fund assets in units in other investment funds.